Juniper-SE/Apstra_IBA_Probes/release_5.0.0/DDoS_Protection_Protocols/README.md

 ![DDoS-Protection-Protocols_Collector](Images/DDoS-Protection-Protocols_Collector.png)

 Pay attention to the expression used in the `Value` and the logic to convert the text string provided by the `policer-violation-count` field into an integer value.
-The  `policer-violation-count` field returns a value in a decimal format, such as `0.0`, which seems odd, considering this represent a count which in theory should inly be decimal.
+The  `policer-violation-count` field returns a value in a decimal format, such as `0.0`, which seems odd, considering this represent a count which in theory should only be decimal.
-The collector is configered to convert that into an integer value using a regular expression passed to the `re_match` function.
+The collector is configured to convert that into an integer value using a regular expression passed to the `re_match` function.

 ![DDoS-Protection-Protocols_Collector](Images/DDoS-Protection-Protocols_Collector_Key_Value.png)